tomwhite/disq-original/README.md

 ### Compression

 For BAM and CRAM, compression is a part of the file format, so it is necessarily supported.
-SAM files are not compressed.
+Compressed SAM files are not supported.

 For reading VCF, support includes [BGZF](https://samtools.github.io/hts-specs/SAMv1.pdf)-compressed (`.vcf.bgz` or `.vcf.gz`) and